macmike/cloud-architecture.io/content/tutorials/aws-s3-lambda.md

 **Congratulations!**

-You've completed the workshop and now everytime you upload a file you should see the dashboard on the board update :)
+You've completed the workshop on the next page you can see the latest output of the api :)

 {{< /tutorial_section >}}